-Iceland’s Northern Lights are one of its major attractions, competing only with other epic natural marvels such as the ice caves, glaciers and volcanoes.
-The chance to watch the auroras dance in a place of such incredible natural beauty inspires thousands to reach this island’s shores, cameras in hand and bucket lists ready to be checked.
+Iceland’s Northern Lights are one of its major attractions, competing only with other epic natural marvels such as the ice caves, glaciers, and volcanoes.
+The chance to watch the auroras dance in a place of such incredible natural beauty inspires thousands to reach this island’s shores, cameras in hand, and bucket lists ready to be checked.

-Another advantage of coming in midwinter is that it allows you to witness this country under a blanket of snow, and to make the most of Iceland’s other winter phenomena, most notably the crystal blue ice caves, which are found in few other places worldwide.
+Another advantage of coming in midwinter is that it allows you to witness this country under a blanket of snow and to make the most of Iceland’s other winter phenomena, most notably the crystal blue ice caves, which are found in few other places worldwide.

 Iceland’s weather is milder in autumn and spring (if still very unpredictable), meaning less chance of cloud cover, although note that the window of opportunity for Northern Lights hunting is smaller due to the increased daylight hours.

-Thankfully, this is when most Northern Lights tours, be they by boat, super jeep or bus, set out in hunt of them.
+Thankfully, this is when most Northern Lights tours, be they by boat, super jeep, or bus, set out in hunt of them.
 It also means that when the tours come to their conclusion, not only can you be assured that you have searched throughout the optimal time, but you won’t be out so late that it compromises your plans the next day.

-Even so, if renting a car and hunting for the lights independently, either based in Reykjavík or on a winter self drive tour tailored to the auroras and many other winter opportunities, you can search throughout the night for the Northern Lights.
+Even so, if renting a car and hunting for the lights independently, either based in Reykjavík or on a winter self-drive tour tailored to the auroras and many other winter opportunities, you can search throughout the night for the Northern Lights.
 Of course, the least optimal times are those around sunrise and sunset, where light pollution significantly dims them.

-Note that if you are out well into the early hours hunting for the auroras, it will be noticeably colder so dress accordingly.
+Note that if you are out well into the early hours hunting for the auroras, it will be noticeably colder, so dress accordingly.

 Another measure you can take is extending the length of your holiday.
-If travelling to Iceland for just a weekend, you only have two or three windows in which to go aurora hunting; considering the unpredictable weather and fickle nature of the aurora borealis, you are not setting yourself up for success.
+If traveling to Iceland for just a weekend, you only have two or three windows in which to go aurora hunting; considering the unpredictable weather and fickle nature of the aurora borealis, you are not setting yourself up for success.

-Finally, it is important to be well-prepared and patient.
+Finally, it is essential to be well-prepared and patient.
 It will take several minutes for your eyes to adjust to the darkness of Iceland's nights, so stay a while at each spot even if the sky appears clear.
-The Northern Lights can also begin at any time, so don't rush away if aren't immediately active.
+The Northern Lights can also begin at any time, so don't rush away if they aren't immediately active.

 Ensuring you have many layers of warm clothes and perhaps some hot cocoa will allow you to wait for, and marvel over, the auroras for as long as you like.
 When it comes to Northern Lights hunting, just a little bit of patience can lead to the most incredible rewards, which no doubt you will remember for the rest of your life.